 2.3.1.2.1 Deaneries, Deans.
 With the advice and consent of the Ecclesiastical Authority, the Diocesan Council from time to time shall establish no more than eight (8) geographic subdivisions of the Diocese to be known as Deaneries.
 Each Deanery shall consist of approximately the same number of geographically contiguous recognized congregations ("constituent congregations").
 The Ecclesiastical Authority shall appoint, with approval by a vote of a majority at the Deanery's Caucus of the Members of Convention present and voting representing the constituent congregations of the Deanery, a Dean for each Deanery.
 Deans shall be appointed for a three (3) year term, and may be re-appointed for a second three (3) year term.
 Vacancies in the office of Dean shall be filled between Caucus by the Ecclesiastical Authority.
-Deans shall perform such duties as are set forth by the Ecclesiastical Authority, and shall act in consultation with members of the clergy and governing bodies of the Diocesan Council during their term.
+Deans shall perform such duties as are set forth by the Ecclesiastical Authority, and shall act in consultation with members of the clergy and governing bodies of the recognized congregations in the Deanery.
+Persons serving as Deans are not eligible to serve as members of the Diocesan Council during their term.
 As the members of the clergy in charge and the governing bodies of its constituent congregations may agree, each Deanery may adopt a form of organization, not including incorporation under the laws of the State of Michigan, which shall provide opportunities for fellowship, education and training, common ministry, sharing of information, clericus meetings, and other worthy activities, in all respects subject to these Canons.
 For purposes of transition, all Area Councils in existence as of October 30, 2004 shall initially be recognized as deaneries under the terms of these Canons, and all deans appointed as of October 30, 2004 shall initially function as deans under the terms of these Canons.